Cardinals vs. Marlins Player Props Betting Odds

 MLB Props Today: Miami Marlins

-- Braxton Garrett (4-2) will take the mound for the Marlins, his 16th start of the season.
+- The Marlins will hand the ball to Jesus Luzardo (6-5) for his 18th start of the season.

-- He has started 15 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in three of them.

-- Garrett has pitched five or more innings in 10 straight games and will look to extend that streak.

 |Opponent